Pages Tagged With: "groundwater"

 The following is a table of fees related to the permitting and licensing programs of the Groundwater Discharges Section of the Division of Water.

 On-Site Inspections (Annual) Holding Tank $60

-The Groundwater Discharges Section issues licenses for the various professions involved in designing, installing and maintaining on-site wastewater treatment and disposal systems.
+The DNREC Groundwater Discharges Section issues licenses for the various professions involved in designing, installing and maintaining on-site wastewater treatment and disposal systems.
 Licenses are granted under the state’s on-site systems regulations and with input from the On-Site Systems Advisory Board.